Aaron T. Kuan

 Allison Cairns

-Allison Cairns (she/her) is a PhD student in Applied Physics and Physical Engineering Biology from Santa Ana, California.
+Allison Cairns (she/her) is a PhD candidate in Applied Physics and Physical Engineering Biology from Santa Ana, California.
 Allison majored in Physics at Portland State University, where she worked at the Center for Electron Microscopy and Nanofabrication.
-Outside of the lab, Allison serves as a board member of Women and Gender Minorities in Science at Yale (WISAY) and as a Graduate Coordinator of the STARS II Program.
+Allison is co-advised by the Bewersdorf Lab.
+Her research utilizes pan-Expansion Microscopy to quantify molecular alterations in synaptic architecture and circuit organization in mouse models of autism spectrum disorder.
+Allison serves as the Graduate President of WISAY and as a Graduate Coordinator of the STARS II Program.
 For recreation, Allison enjoys hiking, backpacking, skateboarding, surfing, cliff diving, and practicing MMA.
-Fun Fact: Allison's introduction to physics occurred during her college years when she needed to be enrolled as a full-time student to qualify for a car insurance discount, completely unaware of what the subject entailed.
-Unexpectedly, this experience sparked a profound passion for physics within her.
+Fun fact: Allison has been approached by a great white while surfing!

 Sarosh Kayani